KaleyKrim/express-gallery/README.md

 Express-Gallery
 ===============
-To run this app, go to app/server/ then run `DBPASS="(yourpasshur)" gulp` npm i bower init bower i
+To run this app, go to app/server/ then run `DBPASS="saltnpepper" gulp` npm install